alamm01/taskscheduler/README.md

 A simple calendar application

 ## Description
-This is a simple calendar application that allows a user to save events for each hour of a typical working day (9am&ndash;5pm) by modifying starter code.
+This is a simple calendar application that allows a user to save events for each hour of a typical working day (9am&ndash;5pm).
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+The information will be stored in the local storage.

 ### Purpose
 AS an employee with a busy schedule